AaronERodriguez/Random-Message/README.md

 - The corresponding type of media
 - The background color

-It Will display the corresponding information.
+It'll display the corresponding information.